achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ###Superclass statement

 A superclass statement specifies the direct superclass of the current class.
-It is a [simple statement](#statements) which has as a single argument the name of [class reference constant](#class-reference-statement) which in turn specifies the actual super class as shown in the folowing EBNF expression:
+It is a [simple statement](#statements) which has as a single argument the name of a [class reference constant](#class-reference-statement) which in turn specifies the actual super class as shown in the folowing EBNF expression:

 	:::ebnf
 	superclass statement = 'extends', class reference constant, ';' ;